Escorts Kubota Limited

-Escorts Kubota Limited formerly Escorts Limited is an Indian multinational conglomerate that operates in the sectors of agricultural machinery, construction machinery, material handling, and railway equipment.
+Escorts Kubota Limited, formerly Escorts Limited, is an Indian multinational conglomerate that operates in the sectors of agricultural machinery, construction machinery, material handling, and railway equipment.
 Its headquarters are located in Faridabad, Haryana.
 The company was launched in 1944 and has marketing operations in more than 40 countries.
 Escorts manufactures tractors, automotive components, railway equipment, and construction and material handling equipment.

 Escorts Kubota Limited's management team includes Nikhil Nanda as the Chairman and Managing Director and Seizi Fukuoka as Deputy Managing Director.

 History

 Escorts Limited was originally founded as Escorts Agents Ltd. in 1944 by brothers Har Prasad Nanda and Yudi Nanda.
 They started a family owned business, Nanda Bus Company, in Lahore.

 Escorts Limited was founded in 1960 after the company set up its manufacturing base at Faridabad and began manufacturing agricultural machinery, x-ray machines with Westinghouse and heating elements with Elpro.

+In March 2020, Kubota Corporation acquired a 10% stake in Escorts Limited for ₹1042 crore through preferential allotment, while Escorts Limited acquired a 40% stake in Kubota's Indian subsidiary, Kubota Agri Machinery India Pvt Ltd, for ₹900 crore.
+In November 2021, Kubota increased its stake in Escorts Limited from 9.09% to 14.99% after acquiring an additional 5.90% stake through a preferential issue for ₹1872 crore.

+In June 2022, Kubota increased its stake to 44.80% following an open offer and subscription to new shares, and the company was renamed as Escorts Kubota Limited.
+Kubota's stake increased to 53.50% after the cancellation of all shares held by Escorts Benefit and Welfare Trust in the company.

+In 2024, the NCLT approved a merger of Kubota Agricultural Machinery India Pvt Ltd and Escorts Kubota India Pvt Ltd with Escorts Kubota Limited.

 Businesses

 Escorts Agri Machinery

 Escorts Agri Machinery was launched in 1960.
 The company manufactures tractors under the brand names Farmtrac, Powertrac, and Steeltrac.
 The first Escorts tractors were produced in 1961 based on Ursus license.
 In 1969, a partnership with Ford was set up to produce licensed Ford tractors for India.

 Escorts has a plant in Mrągowo, Poland, that was purchased from Pol-Mot in 2000, and four plants in India.
 There was an assembly plant in Tarboro, North Carolina, that was purchased from Long Agri, but the North American subsidiary went into receivership in 2008.